 A peer recovery specialist, recovery coach, or mentor is an individual who has their own experience with addiction and is trained to help others through their recovery process.
 These specialists are normally employed by recovery centers, treatment centers, and hospitals and are usually available to patients as part of their treatment.

 As the availability of addiction treatment expands, many are becoming curious about the role a peer recovery specialist plays during treatment and whether or not they truly make a difference.
 Taking a closer look at how they connect with those in recovery can hopefully shed some light on the importance of including peers in the recovery process.

-Some treatment facilities will place a 90 day limit on the amount of meetings a client will have with their peer.
+Some treatment facilities will place a 90-day limit on the number of meetings a client will have with their peer.
 Other recovery centers will let the length of peer coaching be determined by the client’s unique treatment plan.
 Either way, the specialist’s role continues to be important even after the client has completed treatment at a facility.